 The Young Scholars Program is designed to recognize and establish a relationship with promising scholars early in their academic careers.
 Recipients are selected based on their accomplishments, the quality of their academic work, and their promise in the field of environmental and natural resources law and policy.
 The Young Scholars Program was founded in 2005, with the generous support of the Cultural Vision Fund, which has provided annual support for this program.
 Young Scholars join the S.J.
-Quinney College of Law to deliver a Young Scholar Lecture at the College of Law, a Downtown CLE to practicing attorneys, and to meet with students.
+Quinney College of Law to deliver a Young Scholar Lecture at the College of Law and meet with students.
 The Young Scholar lecture is published in the student-edited Utah Law Review.